Dictator (2016 film)

 It is the 99th movie in the career of Nandamuri Balakrishna.
 The film's script was written by Sridhar Seepana, Gopimohan and Kona Venkat while the dialogues were written by M. Ratnam.
 The movie had released on 14 January 2016 as Sankranthi Release.
 Later the movie was dubbed into Hindi as Yudh: Ek Jung by Cinekorn Movies in 2016.
+The film opened up to mixed to negative reviews and was a commercial failure at the box-office.

 Plot

-The film begins with Chandu, an employee at Dharma Group of Industries, who lives with his wife Katyayani's family in Hyderabad.
-As it happens, Katyayani is working in Delhi.
-An aspiring actress Indu befriends Chandu.
-She is in a quandary due to gangsters who are hunting her brother.
-She is abducted when Chandu confronts them and conflicts with Minister Goverdhan Rao and a wicked cop Prabhakar.
-At the same time, Babji, his co-employee, heists the company for his daughter's nuptials, and Chandu incriminates himself.
-The attention of company Chairman Rajashekar Dharma is thrust upon him when his father-in-law Lakshmi Narayana seeks the truth.
-The true identity of Chandu is surprisingly revealed as Chandrashekar Dharma The Dictator, Chairman of the Dharma group of companies.
+The film begins in Hyderabad, where Chandu, an employee at Dharma Group of Industries, resides with his wife, Kathyayini's family, who works in Delhi.
+Once, an aspiring actor, Indu, befriends Chandu as she is in a quandary from a few gangsters hunting her brother.
+Once, the miscreants abduct her when Chandu locks horns with them and gets indirect enmity with Minister Govardhan Rao and a vile cop, Prabhakar, but he ceases them.
+Parallelly, Babji, his co-employee, heists the company amount for his daughter's nuptials when Chandu incriminates himself.
+Surprisingly, the attention of company Chieftain Rajasekhar Dharma is thrust on him when his father-in-law Lakshmi Narayana seeks the truth.
+Here, as a flabbergast, it's revealed that Chandu is none other than Chandrashekar Dharma, The Dictator, the chairman of the Dharma group of companies, and spins back.

-Chandrasekhar Dharma is a big tycoon in India who fights against the mafia and businessmen in Delhi.
-He gets acquainted with Katyayani, an employee in his company, and falls for her.
-Since Lakshmi Narayana is against the elite of society, she introduces him as her colleague and they got along.
-After some time, Chandrasekhar battles a tyrant woman, Mahima Roy, for murdering his fatherly figure, Hari Prasad, with her malicious son-in-law Viswambhar.
-Mahima kidnaps Chandrasekhar's family and demands he fall at her feet, at which point Mahima receives multiple calls from her relatives from around the world, affirming that Chandrashekar has taken them into his custody.
-Later, Chandrasekhar eliminates Viswambhar when Mahima sends him again.
-In the altercation Katyayani is stabbed.
-At that point, Chandrasekhar leaves Delhi at the request of Katyayani, changing his identity.
+Chandrashekar Dharma is a big tycoon in India who fights against the mafia, and Aegis remains.
+Once, he gets acquainted with Kathyayini, an employee in his company, and they crush.
+Since Lakshmi Narayana is against elite groups, she introduces him as her colleague, and they knit.
+After a while, Chandrashekar battles a tyrant, Mahima Roy, for slaughtering his fatherly figure, Hari Prasad, by her malicious son-in-law, Vishwambhar.
+Now, Mahima kidnaps Chandrasekhar's family and demands that he fall at her feet.
+Whereat, Mahima receives frequent calls from her relatives worldwide, affirming that Chandrashekar has taken them into his custody, proving his network.
+Later, Chandrashekar eliminates Vishwambhar, and Mahima strikes him, stabbing Kathyayini in it.
+At that point, Chandrashekar quits Delhi on Kathyayini's plea, changing his identity.

-Chandrasekhar is conscious that Viswambhar is still alive because of the betrayal of his men, so he returns to Delhi.
-One of Chandrasekhar's family members, Sivaram, backstabs and informs Viswambhar that Chandrasekhar is going to conduct necessary rites for the dead Hari Prasad.
-Being cognizant of it, Viswambhar decides to knock him out and goes after Chandrasekhar.
-Sivaram then takes the side of Chandrasekhar, claiming it is a trap for Viswambhar.
-At last, Chandrasekhar slays Viswambhar and behests Mahima to leave the country.
-In the end, Chandrasekhar returns as Chandrasekhar Dharma, The Dictator.
+Presently, Chandrashekar is conscious of Vishwambhar's existence through the betrayal of his men.
+Ergo. he retrieves when his sly uncle Sivaram backstabs and notifies Vishwambhar, the Dictator's arrival who will conduct tribute for Hari Prasad.
+Thus, Vishwambhar onslaughts Sivaram turns side, reviling it as Chandrashekar's gameplay to clutch the blackguard.
+At last, he wipes out Vishwambhar and behests Mahima to leave the country.
+Finally, the movie ends Chandrashekar Dharma, continuing his legacy.